oscal-compass/compliance-trestle/docs/cli.md

 - `-f or --file`: this is optional and specifies the file path of the json/yaml file containing the elements that will be split.
 - `-e or --elements`: specifies the model subcomponent element(s) (JSON/YAML property path) that is/are going to be split.
 Multiple elements can be specified at once using a comma-separated value, e.g `-e 'catalog.metadata,catalog.groups'`.
 Make sure to include the quotes that enclose the comma-separated paths.

-If the element is of JSON/YAML type array list and you want trestle to create a separate subcomponent file per array item, the element needs to be suffixed with `.*`, e.g. `-e catalog.groups.*`.
-If the suffix is not specified, split will place all array items in only one separate subcomponent file, e.g. `groups.json`.
+If the element is of JSON/YAML type array list and you want trestle to create a separate subcomponent file per array item, the element needs to be suffixed with `.*`, e.g. `-e 'catalog.groups.*'`.
+If the suffix is not specified, split will place all array items in only one separate subcomponent file, e.g. `'groups.json'`.
+Again, make sure to include the quotes around the elements.

 If you just want to split a file into all its constituent parts and the file does not contain a simple list of objects, you can still use `*` and the file will be split into all its non-trivial elements.
 Thus if you split a catalog with `-e catalog.*` the result will be a new directory, `catalog`, containing files representing the large items, `back-matter.json, groups.json and metadata.json`, but there will still be a `catalog.json` file containing just the catalog's `uuid`.
 Small items such as strings and dates cannot be split off and will remain in the original model file that is being split.